mcdonn/LSA2019-Reproducible-Research/installation.md

 ## Python 3

-There are a LOT of Python distributions and therefore many ways and flavors of Python installation.
+There are a LOT of Python distributions and therefore many ways to install Python.
 Two recommended options:

 - If you are completely new to Python, you should install Anaconda Python.
 It includes all necessary Python add-ons. ([OPTION 1](#option-1-install-everything-through-anaconda))
 - If you already have a working copy of Python 3 on your machine, you can install Jupyter Notebook and NLTK separately via `pip`.
 Recommended for advanced users. ([OPTION 2](#option-2-already-have-python-add-on-components-separately))